The Intel Core i9-13900K wins in 8 out of 16 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (433% better).

 AI Versus Verdict

 The Intel Core i9-13900K is the objective winner of this comparison, securing a lead in eight of the sixteen evaluated categories.
-Its most significant technical advantage is its L2 cache capacity, which is 433% larger than that of the AMD Ryzen 5 8500G.
-While the latter component maintains a notable edge in power efficiency with a 74% better Max Turbo Power rating, the overall spec-win count confirms the superior technical breadth of the Intel processor.
+Its most significant technical advantage is its L2 Cache, which is 433% larger than that of the AMD Ryzen 5 8500G.
+While the latter component maintains a 74% advantage in Max Turbo Power, the Intel processor dominates the majority of the measured specifications, establishing it as the superior option based on the provided data.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.